johnpatramanis/Proteomic_Pipeline/README.md

 **Instalation of Pipelines and User Guide for _Dataset Initialization_ / _Dataset Preparation_ /  _Dataset Analysis_**

 This guide assumes that you are working on a Linux enviroment, preferably a server.
-<br />It should work on a Linux personal computer and even on a Macintosh enviroment, but this is not recomended.
+<br />It should work on a Linux personal computer, but this is generally not recomended.
 <br />For steps 1-3, you only need to run the once for every personal-computer/server/server-user.
 Each of the 3 pipelines is semi-autonomus, thus can be run without necesserely running the other 2 pipelines.
-If for example you just want to run the Dataset Preparation pipeline, look bellow for its instalation guide and go through all the steps.
+If for example you just want to run the Dataset Construction pipeline, look bellow for its instalation guide and go through all the steps.
 If you then also want to run the Dataset Analysis, scroll further down and find its guide.You can skip steps 1,2 and 3 however, if you've gone through them at least once.

 <br/><br/>
 <br/><br/>
 <br/><br/>

-**Instalation of Dataset Initialization and set up**
+**Download and set up of entire Pipeline**

 **Step 1)** **Conda**

 This pipeline is reliant on conda to deploy all the required dependencies for it to function.
-First check if you have conda installed on your computer by typing 'conda' in the command line.
+First you can check if you have conda installed on your computer by typing 'conda' in the command line.
 If a bunch of options pop up then move to the next step.
 If nothing happens, then look here on how to install it: https://conda.io/projects/conda/en/latest/user-guide/install/index.html
 It probably involves going to this page: https://www.anaconda.com/products/individual , copying the link of the download page and then using wget.
 If you just installed conda, make sure you close your session and re-open it to be able to use it from the command line!

-**Step 2) Mamba**

-This pipeline also requires snakemake to work.
-Snakemake suggest that you have Mamba installed with conda so we will also do that.
-With conda installed succesfully, you can simply type : ``` conda install -n base -c conda-forge mamba ``` and conda will take care of the rest.

-Some people also suggest updating conda this way, after the installation: ```conda update conda -y ``` and then ``` conda update --all ```

-**Step 3) Activation and Git clone**
+**Step 2) Activation and Git clone**

 Now with both conda and mamba installed we will download the package itself into your computer.
 Before we do that first lets activate the conda base enviroment.